alexandersumer/gto-poker-trainer/README.md

 Legacy `/api/session/...` paths remain available for now but will be removed after downstream clients migrate.

+Send the `HX-Request: true` header to receive HTML partials (node panel, feedback, or summary) that can be swapped directly into the UI via HTMX.
+JSON remains the default response shape when the header is absent.

 ## Tests and CI parity

 CI runs `uv sync --no-config --locked --extra dev`, installs Playwright browsers, then executes Ruff format, Ruff lint, and `pytest -q`.
 Run `uv run --no-config --locked --extra dev -- python -m playwright install --with-deps chromium` once locally before the browser tests.
 After that, mirror CI with `uv run --no-config --locked --extra dev -- scripts/run_ci_tests.sh` or `make check`.